Introducing a delightful new series featuring Clare Cosi, manager of the historic Village Blend coffeehouse…

 The author Cleo Coyle brought fun facts into the storyline as the main protagonist shared her love for coffee and the business of coffee which was my most favorite part of the story.
 I also enjoyed the casual, conversational style of writing for this book.

-The main protagonists were interesting but a bit squirrelly in tone and character at times.
+The main protagonists were interesting.
+It was a bit squirrelly in tone and character at times.
 This was coupled with tangents of explanations of behavior rather than showing the reader through action, which was fine on occasion but became less connected and lacked focus when it came to actual character and relationship development.
-Rabbit trails became rabbit holes and some were simply illogical in nature.
-However I still thoroughly enjoyed the energy that the author was able to convey throughout the building of the plot and I will look forward to reading the next in series.
+Rabbit trails became rabbit holes and some were simply less illogical in nature.
+However I still thoroughly enjoyed the energy that the author was able to convey throughout the building of the plot and I will definitely look forward to reading the next in series.

 And there are lovely recipes!
 My sister made Clare’s Cappuccino Walnut Cheesecake and it was so delicious!